Levi, Santa Barbara

-Cottage Children’s Medical Center cares for over 14,000 children a year in our Acute Pediatrics Unit, Neonatal and Pediatric ICUs, the Emergency Department, Pediatric Trauma Center, and eight specialized outpatient clinics.
+Cottage Children’s Medical Center cares for over 14,000 children a year in our Acute Pediatrics Unit, Haselton Neonatal Intensive Care Unit, Pediatric Intensive Care Unit, Emergency Department, Pediatric Trauma Center and eight specialized outpatient clinics.

 Click on the images below to watch videos of other Cottage Children's Medical Center patients.